-It’s true Health & Safety has a reputation for being among the more dull of subjects, but believe me your talks don’t have to be boring!
+It’s true Health & Safety has a reputation for being among the duller of subjects, but believe me, your talks don’t have to be boring!
 And if the audience is engaged, and even relaxed and enjoying themselves, your lessons will go in and be remembered.

 And your workers will be safer because of it.

 1. Keep it concise – not too long

 You have to adopt some world-class speaking skills here.
 And a key one is to manage people’s attention and energy during the talk.

 To do this firstly, watch the time.
 Plan how long it will take, and keep it going at a strong pace.
 Just enough to deliver the information, with any stories and jokes included.
 Then when you’ve said what you need to say – stop!